Carlos Correa Player Props: Twins vs. Diamondbacks

-The Minnesota Twins, including Carlos Correa (.195 slugging percentage in past 10 games, including no homers), battle starting pitcher Merrill Kelly and the Arizona Diamondbacks at Target Field, Friday at 8:10 PM ET.
+On Saturday, Carlos Correa (batting .122 in his past 10 games) and the Minnesota Twins play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Cardinals.
+In his last game he had a hitless performance (0-for-4) against the Diamondbacks.

 Carlos Correa Game Info & Props vs. the Diamondbacks